RazorOp/razorops-web/_posts/2022-04-27-what-is-virtualization-top-5-benefits-of-virtualization.md

 ---
 title: What is Virtualization & Top 5 Benefits of Virtualization
 description: Let's check what Virtualization is, various types & benefits of Virtualization.
 How Does Virtualization Work?
 It is one of the powerful tools that can help reduce administrative overhead which also can increase cost savings, scalability, and efficiency.
-permalink: "/blog/:title"
+image: /images/blog/virtualization-benefit.png
 layout: post
-date: '2022-04-27 11:07:05'
+permalink: /blog/:title
 author: Shyam Mohan
-category: Virtual Machine
+category: DevOps
-image: "/images/blog/virtualization-benefit.png"
+date: 2022-04-27 11:07:05
 ---

 Virtualization uses software to create an abstract layer over the hardware.
 By doing this it creates a virtual computer system, known as the  virtual machines (VMs).
 This will allow organizations to run multiple virtual computers, operating systems, and applications on a single physical server